oaerobert/Time-Series-Data-Modelling-STATA/scripts/1_explanatory_data_analysis.md

 4. Save, and click `Execute`.
 View this in the main results window.
 5. Your summary statistic should look something like this: [Click Here](Images_EDA/Summary_Statistics_EDA.png/)

+This is useful because:
+- We can assess the scale and magnitude of variables
+- Detect any data quality issues
+- Inform us whether carrying out hypothesis testing is appropriate.

 ---

 ### Bravo!
 Time to look at data correlation. 💡